Andre0307J/interractive-kard-project/README.md

 # Frontend Mentor - Interactive card details form solution

 This is a solution to the [Interactive card details form challenge on Frontend Mentor](https://www.frontendmentor.io/challenges/interactive-card-details-form-XpS8cKZDWw).
-Frontend Mentor challenges help you improve your coding skills by building realistic projects.
+Frontend Mentor challenges help one improve one's coding skills by building realistic projects.

 ## Table of contents